Tzahi12345/YoutubeDL-Material/README.md

 Once you have enabled the API and have the key, you can start sending requests by adding the query param `apiKey=API_KEY`.
 Replace `API_KEY` with your actual API key, and you should be good to go!
 Nearly all of the backend should be at your disposal.
 View available endpoints in the link above.

+## iOS Shortcut

+If you are using iOS, try YoutubeDL-Material more conveniently with a Shortcut.
+With this Shorcut, you can easily start downloading YouTube video with just two taps!
+(Or maybe three?)

+You can download Shortcut [here.](https://routinehub.co/shortcut/10283/)

 ## Contributing

 If you're interested in contributing, first: awesome!
 Second, please refer to the guidelines/setup information located in the [Contributing](https://github.com/Tzahi12345/YoutubeDL-Material/wiki/Contributing) wiki page, it's a helpful way to get you on your feet and coding away.